tn64/Amazon_Vine_Analysis/README.md

 # Analysis of Amazon Vine Reviews

 ## Overview
-Ratings quality is only growing in importance.
-Because of the growth of ratings platforms and consumers' desires to get the most value for thier money, many companies both rely on good ratings from third party websites and from reviews on their own sites.
+Rating quality is only growing in importance.
+Because of the growth of rating platforms and consumers' desires to get the most value for their money, many companies both rely on good ratings from third-party websites and from reviews on their own sites.
 Amazon is the top retail e-commerce company in the US, so their reviews are widely consulted and, to protect consumers, should be unbiased.

-Amazon's <a href="https://www.amazon.com/gp/vine/help">Amazon Vine</a> program is an invitation only review program that the company claims "invites the most trusted reviewers on Amazon to post opinions about new and pre-release items to help their fellow customers make informed purchase decisions."
+Amazon's <a href="https://www.amazon.com/gp/vine/help">Amazon Vine</a> program is an invitation-only review program that the company claims "invites the most trusted reviewers on Amazon to post opinions about new and pre-release items to help their fellow customers make informed purchase decisions."
 While Vine Voices are not paid in cash for their reviews, they are paid by being provided with